hedera-dev/hedera-agent-kit/docs/HEDERAPLUGINS.md

 First, you will need to import the core plugins, which contain all the tools you may want to use such as `coreAccountPlugin`.

-You will also need to import the constants for each tool name, such as `coreAccountPluginToolNames`, which will enables you to pass specific tools to the configuration object.
+You also have the option to pick and choose which tools from a Hedera plugin you want to enable.
+If you choose to do this, only the tools specified will be usable.
+You will need to import the constants for each tool name, such as `coreAccountPluginToolNames`, which will enables you to pass specific tools to the configuration object.

 `AgentMode` , `Configuration`, and `Context` are also required to be imported to configure the plugins.